Killzone (video game): Reception

 Killzone received "mixed or average" reviews according to the review aggregation website Metacritic.
 Reviewers cited technical problems with Killzone, including inconsistent AI, occasional bugs, frame-rate issues, distracting graphical glitches, repetition of the same voices, short draw distance, and an awkward control system.
 Critics also complained about the gameplay, with IGN labeling it "underwhelming and mediocre".

 Reviewers such as GameSpy claimed that Killzone partly suffered due to the incredible publicity it received before release, raising expectations only for them to go unfulfilled.
 Despite this, Killzone was admired for its sound effects, its soundtrack, and its presentation of a gritty war zone; it was also credited for its unique hard sci-fi art design.
-In Japan, where the game was ported and published by Sega on October 27, 2005, Famitsu gave it a score of one seven, one nine, one eight, and one seven for a total of 31 out of 40.
+In Japan, where the game was ported and published by Sega in 2004, Famitsu gave it a score of one seven, one nine, one eight, and one seven for a total of 31 out of 40.
+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated Killzone for "Console First-Person Action Game of the Year" and "Outstanding Achievement in Original Musical Composition" during the 8th Annual Interactive Achievement Awards.

 The game shipped close to 2 million units worldwide by December 2005.